ProAI/laravel-super-migrations/README.md

 ### Table classes

 For each tablename that is returned by the `schemas()` method Laravel Pro Migrations searches for a php file in `database/migrations/tables` with the same name (i.e. for the table `users` there must exist a file `users.php`).
-This file must contain a class that extends `ProAI\ProMigrations\Table` and that is named after the table (in camel case) with a `Table` suffix.
+This file must contain a class that extends `ProAI\SuperMigrations\Table` and that is named after the table (in camel case) with a `Table` suffix.
 For example the classname must be `UsersTable` for a table `users`.

 Furthermore for each of the migration specific names that we declared in the migration file, the table class must declare a method with the same name (i.e. a `create` method for the users table).
 Here is a sample users table class that fits to the migration class from the previous section: